Earth Day - Be more environmentally friendly

 Symbolic figure

-From the first Earth Day in 1970, carbon dioxide in the atmosphere has risen 24 percent.
+Since the first Earth Day in 1970, carbon dioxide in the atmosphere has risen 24 percent.

-It has now crept over 400 parts per million, and we are unlikely to se it dip below that symbolic figure within our lifetimes, according to scientists.
+Carbon dioxide levels have crept to over 400 parts per million, and we are unlikely to see it dip below that symbolic figure within our lifetimes, according to scientists.

-Carbon dioxide remains in the atmosphere for centuries, and that means that the impacts of our emissions today will linger long into the future.
+Carbon dioxide remains in the atmosphere for centuries, meaning that our emissions today will linger long into the future.

-Chief among the impacts is the rise in the global temperature.
+Chief among the effects of increasing carbon dioxide levels is the rise in the global temperature.
 That's why countries around the world have agreed to limit that warming to well below 2C above pre-industrial temperatures.

-To keep track of how close the world is getting to that crucial threshold, scientists at Climate Central in the US have combined the monthly global temperature analyses from NOAA and NASA.

-They have compared that average with an earlier baseline from 1881-1910 - the earliest baseline based on reliable, global data.

 This report is based largely on information and data made available by Climate Central